janecher/weekday-checker/README.md

 ## Setup/Installation Requirements

 * Clone/download the repository
-* Do "npm install" and then "npm run build" in your terminal
+* Do "npm install", then "npm run build", then "npm run start" in your terminal
 * See result in your browser

 ## Specification